khaors/geocompr/main.md

 ### Type transformation

-Geometry casting is powerful operation which enable transformation of the geometry type<!--while the fundamental data remains unchanged-->.
+Geometry casting is powerful operation which enable transformation of the geometry type.
 It is implemented in the `st_cast` function from the `sf` package.
 Importantly, `st_cast` behaves differently on single simple feature geometry (`sfg`) objects, and simple feature geometry column (`sfc`) and simple features objects.